luchina-gabriel/BASE-EFI-AMD-RYZEN-THREADRIPPER-PUBLIC/README.md

 ### WiFi and Bluetooth
 Kext|Description
 :----|:----
-[AirportItlwm](https://github.com/OpenIntelWireless/itlwm/releases)|Adds support for a large variety of Intel wireless cards and works natively in recovery thanks to IO80211Family integration.
+[AirportItlwm](https://github.com/OpenIntelWireless/itlwm/releases)|Adds support for a large variety of INTEL WIRELESS cards and works natively in recovery thanks to IO80211Family integration.
 [IntelBluetoothFirmware](https://github.com/OpenIntelWireless/IntelBluetoothFirmware/releases)|Adds Bluetooth support to macOS when paired with an Intel wireless card.
 [AirportBrcmFixup](https://github.com/acidanthera/AirportBrcmFixup/releases)|Used for patching non-Apple/non-Fenvi Broadcom cards, will not work on Intel, Killer, Realtek, etc.<br>For Big Sur see [Big Sur Known Issues](https://dortania.github.io/OpenCore-Install-Guide/extras/big-sur#known-issues) for extra steps regarding AirPortBrcm4360 drivers.
 [BrcmPatchRAM](https://github.com/acidanthera/BrcmPatchRAM/releases)|Used for uploading firmware on Broadcom Bluetooth chipset, required for all non-Apple/non-Fenvi Airport cards.